readthedocs/readthedocs.org/docs/guides/importing-private-repositories.rst

 .. warning::

-   This guide is for user of :doc:`/commercial/index`.
+   This guide is for users of :doc:`/commercial/index`.
-   **If you are using GitHub, GitLab, or Bitbucket**, we recommend :doc:`connecting your account </connected-accounts>` and importing the project from https://readthedocs.com/dashboard/import instead of importing it manually.
+   **If you are using GitHub, GitLab, or Bitbucket**, we recommend :doc:`connecting your account </connected-accounts>` and importing your project from https://readthedocs.com/dashboard/import instead of importing it manually.

 If you are using an unsupported integration, or don't want to connect your account,